SELab-2/OSOC-4/info/user_manual.md

 In the upper text field you can write a reason why you want to add the selected student to the selected project, but it is not required.
 In the dropdown you can select the required skill that the student will fill in the project.

 #### 8.4.6 Students
-When you click on 'Students' in the navigation bar, you will see the following screen.
+When you click on `Students` in the navigation bar, you will see the following screen.

 ![students](screenshots/students.png)